cnewman402/myHAsetup/README.md

 Now if I need to rollback I have a easy path.
 I put my lovelace into yaml mode, then I place all of these add-ons into my config.yaml.

+## Configuration Yaml

+Lets put the configuration into yaml mode.

 Lovelace in Yaml Mode:
 ```yaml
 # /=======================\